FredKSchott/pika-pack/README.md

 }
 ```

 No other configuration or tooling needed!
-When you run `pika build` you'll get a `pkg/` build directory optimized for npm, with `package.json` entrypoints (like `"main"` and `"module"`) added automatically:
+When you run `pika build` in your project you'll get a built `pkg/` directory, with all `package.json` entrypoints (like `"main"` and `"module"`) added automatically:

 ```js
 /* Your generated `pkg/` package.json manifest: */